Majoramari/cpp-hw-fundamentals/readme.md

 }
 ```

-This function determines whether the specified date is the last day of the month by comparing the day against the total number of days in that month.
+This function checks if the given date is the last day of the month by comparing the day with the total days in that month.

 ---